-As we discover every time a major manufacturer decides to release a flagship phone without a microSD slot (we're looking at you, Samsung Galaxy S6), Android enthusiasts remain passionate about our options to expand internal storage.
+As we discover every time a major manufacturer decides to release a flagship phone without a microSD slot, Android enthusiasts remain passionate about our options to expand internal storage.
 But how well your microSD card performs depends on the class and speed of the memory card, as well as the capabilities of your phone.
 Here, we tell you everything you need to know to help you pick the best microSD card for your Android device.

 Firstly, make sure your device supports microSD cards